 Refit of Cousteau’s Calypso begins anew

-[ 2016 ] Jacques-Yves Cousteau’s famed oceanographic vessel Calypso is moved to Turkey for a full refit, including new engines.
+Jacques-Yves Cousteau‘s famed oceanographic vessel Calypso is moved to Turkey for a full refit, including new engines.
 Calypso’s sad saga began in 1996 when she was struck and sunk by a barge in Singapore.
-She was salvaged and initially towed to Marseille (France) before being tied up in Larochelle in an advanced stage of decay for a decade.
+She was salvaged and initially towed to Marseille (France) before being tied up in Larochelle for a decade in an advanced stage of decay.
 She was towed to Piriou shipyard in Concarneau for a complete refit in 2007 but work was never completed.
 In March 2015, the Piriou shipyard seeked a legal order to sell the historic ship in order to recover financial losses.
 Failed talks were held with the Prince Albert II of Monaco Foundation in March 2015 to repair and relocate Calypso to the Oceanographic Museum of Monaco, where Jacques-Yves Cousteau served as the director for more than three decades.